 Mary’s passive smile turned into a slight frown as she crossed her legs.
 “What happened?”

 “Since today is the start of the school year I—I didn’t want the bullying to continue.
-Three years is just—too much.
-Last year I set up a camera where Kari normally bullied me in the girl’s locker room—and recorded her and her group shaving me … with all the nasty things she says—like how I stink all the time.”
+Three years is just … last year I set up a camera where Kari normally bullied me in the girl’s locker room—and recorded her and her group shaving me … with all the nasty things she says—like how I stink all the time.”
 She mumbled.

 Mary rubbed her hand in a nervous fashion, eyes shifting to the wall.
-Fingers joining together, her features turned more serious when she turned back to examine Sora.
+Fingers joining together, her features turned more serious when her focus returned to Sora.
 “That’s dangerous, Sora.”

 Biting her lip for a moment, Sora shifting uncomfortably on her seat before saying, “I—I sent it to the police station yesterday.”